 But once he returns home to London, those pictures he took result in the first of many surprises in the storyline.
 Which I won’t reveal; I’m no fan of spoilers.

 Suffice it to say the upshot is a glamorous new life for Tessa.
-Though it doesn’t include Colin feeling for her what she feels for him.
-Instead it leads to the story going off in a most unfortunate direction.
+However, it doesn’t include Colin’s feelings for her and her feelings for him.
+Instead, it leads to the story going off in a most unfortunate direction.

 Instead, much of it, too much, deals with her rebound relationship with someone else.
 During the second half of the novel, the hero rarely appears.
-Why is the author spending so much time and wordage on a relationship that we readers know won’t end in an HEA?
-And is so dull, so artificial, so unromantic compared to the heroine’s earlier passion for the hero?
+Why is the author spending so much time and wordage on a relationship that we readers know won’t end in a HEA?
+And why is it so dull, artificial, and unromantic compared to the heroine’s earlier passion for the hero?

 But Wait, There’s More